Occitan language: Debates concerning linguistic classification and orthography

-Linguistic characterization
+Linguistic characterisation

 Jules Ronjat has sought to characterize Occitan with 19 principal, generalizable criteria.
 Of those, 11 are phonetic, five morphologic, one syntactic, and two lexical.
 For example, close rounded vowels are rare or absent in Occitan.
 This characteristic often carries through to an Occitan speaker's French, leading to a distinctive méridional accent.
 Unlike French, it is a pro-drop language, allowing the omission of the subject (canti: I sing; cantas you sing)—though, at least in Gascon, the verb must be preceded by an "enunciative" in place of the pronoun, e for questions, be for observations, que for other occasions: e.g., que soi (I am), E qu'ei?
 (He/she is?), Be qu'èm.
 (We are.).
 Among these 19 discriminating criteria, 7 are different from Spanish, 8 from Italian, 12 from Franco-Provençal, and 16 from French.

 Features of Occitan

 Most features of Occitan are shared with either French or Catalan, or both.